Regulatory Changes

 Thermometer image showing the proposed designation is open for public comment.

-NOTICE - Proposed Changes to List of Class A Wild Trout Streams; April 2026
+NOTICE - Changes to List of Wild Trout Streams; April 2026

-At its meeting on April 27, 2026, the Fish and Boat Commission will consider changes to its list of Class A wild trout streams.
+At its meeting on April 27, 2026, the Fish and Boat Commission approved changes to its list of wild trout streams.
 Under 58 Pa.
-Code § 57.8a (relating to Class A wild trout streams), it is the Commisson's policy to manage self-sustaining Class A wild trout populations as a renewable natural resource to conserve that resource and the angling it provides.
+Code § 57.11 (relating to listing of wild trout streams), it is the Commisson's policy to accurately identify and classify stream sections supporting naturally reproducing populations of wild trout as wild trout streams.
 Please refer to the notice for additional information.
-A link for public comment is included below.
+The changes were effective upon second publication in the Pennsylvania Bulletin.

 Thermometer image showing the proposed designation is open for public comment.

-NOTICE - Additions to the List of Class A Wild Trout Streams; January 2026
+NOTICE - Changes to List of Class A Wild Trout Streams; April 2026

 Thermometer image showing the proposed designation is open for public comment.